The Inflation Reduction Act of 2022 increased financial incentives for energy-saving heat pumps. Here are the heat pumps that qualify.

 Because states are developing new energy rebate programs and processes, being able to apply and obtain a rebate could take some time.
 Read IRA rebates and credits: 4 Hidden costs of waiting to learn more.

-If the HEEHRA rebates aren’t available in your area yet, and If you need a new water heater like yesterday, you may be able to get a heat pump water heater rebate through your utility company or a local program.
+If the new federal rebates aren’t available in your area yet, and if you need a new water heater like yesterday, you may be able to get a heat pump water heater rebate through your utility company or a local program.

 And if your heating or cooling system is about to give out?

 Talk to Sealed.
-If you’re eligible to work with Sealed, we can help you make sure you’re getting the energy upgrade incentives you may be eligible for.
+If you’re eligible to work with Sealed, we can help make sure you’re getting the energy upgrade incentives available in your area.

-Get a heat pump at no upfront cost—along with incentives you may qualify for
+Get a heat pump with a guarantee—and save money with incentives you may qualify for